Frequently Asked Questions about KeyScrambler

-A: There are a few reasons for the change.
+A: There are a number of reasons for the change:

 Secondly, some popular browser, such as Firefox, IE, and Chrome, are now putting limits on when add-ons can run.
 IE does not run add-ons in its "InPrivate" mode by default, and the same is true of Chrome in its "Incognito" mode.
-Even Firefox sometimes suggests disabling add-ons in order to improve performance and security.
-It's therefore becoming more difficult for an add-on to provide the kind of always-on protection that KeyScrambler strives to give to our users.
+Even Firefox has at times considered disabling add-ons to improve the its own performance and security.
+So it is becoming more difficult for an add-on to provide the kind of always-on protection that KeyScrambler strives to give to our users.

 Thirdly, Firefox's new "frequent release" schedule has been problematic.
 In the past year or so, Firefox moved from having a major release once every 6 months or more to once every 6 weeks.
-The problem is that the Firefox add-ons system was not well adapted to this new schedule.
-The end result is Firefox would frequently disable the KeyScrambler add-on, even though KeyScrambler is perfectly capable of supporting the new version without any changes.
+Because the Firefox add-ons system was not well adapted to this new schedule, Firefox would frequently disable the KeyScrambler add-on, even though KeyScrambler is perfectly capable of supporting the new version without any changes.
 Starting with 3.0, KeyScrambler Personal will support any new versions of Firefox without requiring an update, which will make the experience much smoother for Firefox users.

 Finally, with the new model, it will be much easier for us to add support for more browsers in the future.